noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

   - defer errors to higher level (effects)
     - the caller of the effect is required to deal with the error,
     - no error handling logic is required within the effect implementation
-  - explicitly state at each level (specific effect) how it can fail
+  - explicitly state how an effect can fail
   - enables focusing on the happy (success) path since erorrs short circuit the effect stack execution
 - handle errors
   - generally all the `.fold` type defs, but the `.foldM` is recommended